Calling all US sellers... have you been paying your taxes?

 So to help prevent you from getting in trouble with Uncle Sam, I have put together this little guide to paying taxes in the US.

 So, do I need to pay tax on my online income?

 Yes.
 It's really quite simple - If you sell anything on eBay and make a profit, you need to pay tax.
 Also remember that it is against the law to not report all income to the IRS.

-To determine whether you have made a profit, calculate the total revenue from all of your sales for the tax year, and then subtract all expenses.
-Your expenses include the unit price you paid your supplier to acquire the items, PayPal fees, and eBay fees.
+To determine whether you have made a profit, calculate the total revenue from all of your sales for the tax year, and then subtract all operating expenses.
+Your operating expenses include the unit price you paid your supplier to acquire the items, PayPal fees, and eBay fees.

 But it's just a hobby business; I don't have to pay any tax...